CS-SI/SIRIUS/README.md

 Regular mode (default mode) will put the whole image in memory and then processed it. **This mode should only be used on small image**.

-This command line will zoom in the image `/path/to/input-file.tif` by 4/3 with the periodic plus smooth image decomposition, apply the filter `/path/to/filter-image.tif` to the zoomed image and write the result into `/path/to/output-file.tif`.
+The following command line will zoom in the image `/path/to/input-file.tif` by 4/3 with the periodic plus smooth image decomposition, apply the filter `/path/to/filter-image.tif` to the zoomed image and write the result into `/path/to/output-file.tif`.

 ```sh